bernardmcmanus/jquery.hx/README.md

 ```

 #### cancel
-Triggering the cancel action will allow an element to finish its current animation frame, but will prevent callbacks from being fired upon completion.
-Any subsequent frames will not be executed.
+Triggering the cancel action will allow an element to finish any transitions already in progress, but will prevent the done method from firing upon completion.
 ```javascript
 $('selector').hx( 'cancel' );
 ```